nhsconnect/gpconnect/pages/accessrecord/accessrecord_html_layout.md

 #### Section content banner ####

-Any content description for a section **MUST** be applicable to the whole section (apply to all subsections) and **MUST NOT** be replicated in the subsection content banner.
+Any content description for a section **MUST** be applicable to the whole section (apply to all subsections) and **SHOULD NOT** be replicated in the subsection content banner.

 #### Subsection content banner ####

 Any exclusion descriptions for a subsection **MUST** be applicable to that subsection only.
 Where the exclusion description applies to more than one subsection (but not all), it **MUST** be repeated in the applicable subsections.
-A subsection exclusion description **MUST NOT** be replicated as section content.
+A subsection exclusion description **SHOULD NOT** be replicated as section content.

 ### Date banner ###